 If an injury or degenerative condition significantly affects your shoulder mobility, shoulder surgery might be an option when other treatments don’t provide relief.
-At Ashford Orthopedic Specialists in Athens, Georgia, skilled orthopedic surgeon William Ashford, MD, performs total shoulder arthroplasty to replace the joint so you can use it effectively again.
+At Ashford Orthopedic Specialists in Athens and Loganville, Georgia, skilled orthopedic surgeon William Ashford, MD, performs total shoulder arthroplasty to replace the joint so you can use it effectively again.
 To schedule an appointment for your shoulder pain, call Ashford Orthopedic Specialists, or book an appointment online today.

 Shoulder surgery is an intensive treatment for severe shoulder injuries or degenerative conditions.
 At Ashford Orthopedic Specialists, experienced orthopedic surgeon Dr. Ashford performs total shoulder arthroplasty to replace the ball and socket joint within your shoulder if it no longer functions normally.

 Usually, Dr. Ashford only recommends shoulder surgery when more conservative treatment options have not provided relief.
 He removes your original joint during the surgery and replaces it with a prosthesis having a similar structure to your shoulder joint.